 CEREC Same Day Dental Crowns in Rock Hill

 Having a tooth fitted for a new dental crown can be an extreme relief in terms of appearance, feel, and function.
 However, the traditional process typically requires two separate appointments, as well as a couple of weeks of waiting.
 If you need to achieve faster results, CEREC is a great choice for speedy restorations that still retain a high level of quality.
-Dr. Coombs and Dr. Ross will be able to take digital impressions, design your new restoration, complete the milling process with an in-house unit, and place the finished product all in one visit.
+Our dentists will be able to take digital impressions, design your new restoration, complete the milling process with an in-house unit, and place the finished product all in one visit.

 Dentures are the oldest form of tooth replacement by far – in fact, the ancient Egyptians wore them!
 Today, these prosthetics have evolved considerably and are still a reliable solution for patients who prioritize speed and convenience.
-Our Rock Hill dental office offers several options, including full dentures that cover an entire arch of the mouth, partial dentures that replace certain teeth along a single arch, and even implant-retained models that provide greater stability and permanence.
+Our Rock Hill dental office offers several options, including full dentures that cover an entire arch of the mouth, partial dentures that replace certain teeth along a single arch, and even implant-supported models that provide greater stability and permanence.

 If you’re experiencing extreme sensitivity or outright pain in a specific tooth, it’s likely that you’re suffering from an advanced infection.
-Thankfully, extraction doesn’t have to be your only option for relief here at Coombs & Ross Family Dentistry!
+Thankfully, extraction doesn’t have to be your only option for relief here at Coombs, Ross & Sourlis Family Dentistry!
 Our team also offers root canal therapy, which involves removing diseased pulp and bacteria from deep within the tooth.
 After the treated area is clean, the area is restored with a custom-made dental crown, and patients should be able to maintain their revitalized tooth well into the future.

-Dr. Coombs and Dr. Ross want to help every patient they see maintain excellent oral health over the years, and extractions are only recommended if there is absolutely no other way to preserve your natural teeth.
+Dr. Coombs, Dr. Ross, and Dr. Sourlis want to help every patient they see maintain excellent oral health over the years, and extractions are only recommended if there is absolutely no other way to preserve your natural teeth.
 Here are some of the situations that may require this: